SofiaGalt/EventTrackerProject/README.md

 Database to entity mappings were tested with JUnit Jupiter.
 This is a Gradle application which includes a JPA project and complimentary Spring Boot project.

-This project uses interfaces that extend JpaRepository<E, K>.
-It made the interactions with the database ridiculously simple and unbelievably quick to implement.
+This project uses interfaces that extend JpaRepository<E, K>, which made the interactions with the database ridiculously simple and unbelievably quick to implement.

 This application will be deployed to an AWS EC2 instance.

 ## What I learned this week

 I learned about Spring Boot's generic class JpaRepository; it takes a type parameter of an Entity's type, along that Entity's primary key's type, and when you create an extending interface it does basically every database thing for you.
 You don't have to write an implementing class with method bodies.
-It can take abstract method names and use reflection/spring magic to perform filters, sorts, counts and more.
-It's like an extreme case of, "What if it could just... ?"
+It can take abstract method names and use Spring magic to perform filters, sorts, counts and more.
+It's like a case of, "What if it could just... ?" actually came true.

 We learned about RESTful services.
 (The kind that comes up in interviews :) ) REST is used for client side resource management.
 It provides many benefits like Client-Server separation of concerns, stateless interactions, and a uniform interface.
 It creates an organized portal for data transfer.
 We learned the basic verb Http method -> noun based uri form of RESTful requests.
+We also got a brief introduction to HATEOAS.

-We also got an introduction to JavaScript too.
-While I didn't use any JS in this project, I'm excite to use it in a future project.
+We got an introduction to JavaScript too.
 Dynamic Typing, truthy values, global scope - It all sound very unstructured and uncomfortable for people who started with Java.
-But the differences between Java and JS cause both to have their own benefits and faults.
+But the differences between Java and JS cause both to have their own strengths.
 I have fun learning/working with both of them.